Over 90% of startups fail in the first year, and 38% are due to a lack of funding, and this is the lion’s share of the failure rate.

 Go right ahead and learn how to find your investor!

 Finding a source of funding is essential for your startup’s growth.
-Relying on your savings or liquifying any assets you have is also not a best option.
+Relying on your savings or liquifying any assets you have is also not the best option.
 Mainly you will need funding for the following reasons:

 - Working capital